How to Use Debug CPU App - A simulated CPU for embedded system debugging of AVR, Z80, 68HC11, or 6502 CPUs

 Debug Z80

-In addition to the menu commands, you can enter commands in the text window on the left.
+In addition to the menu and toolbar commands, you can enter other debugging commands in the text window on the left.
 Debug CPU uses a text window to allow the user to enter assembly level debugging commands and inspect the state of the CPUs memory, I/O, and registers.
+When the code has been stopped, you can use the D or O commands in the command window to dump memory or I/O ports.
 The text window takes single line commands at the end of the text that are described with the following syntax:

 Operation Command Syntax